 Loading figure…

-Daines opposes allowing DACA recipients to apply for temporary protection and believes the program is an executive overreach.
-He has supported strict immigration policies, including a temporary ban on entry from certain countries.
+Daines opposes allowing DACA recipients to apply for temporary protection and supports strict immigration enforcement, viewing DACA as an executive overreach.

-Daines opposes allowing DACA recipients to apply for temporary protection and believes the program is an executive overreach.
-He has supported strict immigration policies, including a temporary ban on entry from certain countries.
+Daines opposes allowing DACA recipients to apply for temporary protection and supports strict immigration enforcement, viewing DACA as an executive overreach.

 “DACA unconstitutional, against resident status for DREAMers.
 (Oct 2020)”